gap-packages/permut/README.md

 permutability in finite groups.

 ## Installation
-To install this package, just decompress the file `permut-X.YY.tar.bz2` in a directory in the `pkg` hierarchy of the GAP installation, where `X.YY` is the version number.
+To install this package, just decompress the file `permut-X.Y.Z.tar.gz` in a directory in the `pkg` hierarchy of the GAP installation, where `X.Y.Z` is the version number.
 It requires the package `format` to be previously installed.
 Use then

 `  LoadPackage("permut");`